matthiasdemuzere/multitemporal-lcz-mapping/README.md

   * CM_FILENAME.csv: Raw confusion matrix, can be ignored
   * CM_FILENAME_oa_df.csv: Overall accuracies and F1 metrics per bootstrap.
 This is the data used to make the plot_OA_BOXPLOT.jpg
   * LCZ_FILENAME.tif: Actual LCZ map, with two bands: "lcz" is raw map, "lczFilter" is Gaussian filtered map.
+  * LCZ_FILENAME.kmz: LCZ map ("lczFilter"), in kmz format, which can be opened in Google Earth.

 * Figures:
   * plot_TA_FREQ.jpg: stacked bar plot showing the number of TAs per class and year